 In designing our audit, we determined materiality and assessed the risk of material misstatement in the financial statements.
-In particular, we looked at areas requiring the directors to make subjective judgements, for example in respect of assessing the carrying value and recoverability of investments in subsidiaries (including intragroup receivables) at parent company level, and goodwill at group level, the valuation of share-based payments, recoverability of deferred tax assets and the consideration of future events that are inherently uncertain.
+In particular, we looked at areas requiring the directors to make subjective judgements, for example in respect of assessing the carrying value and recoverability of investments in subsidiaries (including intragroup receivables) at parent company level and goodwill at group level, the valuation of share-based payments, recoverability of deferred tax assets and the consideration of future events that are inherently uncertain.
 We also addressed the risk of management override of internal controls, including evaluating whether there was evidence of bias by the directors that represented a risk of material misstatement due to fraud.

-As a result of the judgements required to be made by management in assessing revenue recognition criteria, and this being the area where the majority of audit resources are required, we considered revenue recognition to be a key audit matter and designed our audit procedures to address the risk of misstatement of revenue, including consideration of key contractual terms within customer agreements and whether recognition is therefore in accordance with IFRS 15 Revenue from Contracts with Customers.
+We considered revenue recognition to be a key audit matter and designed our audit procedures to address the risk of misstatement of revenue, including consideration of key contractual terms within customer agreements and whether recognition is therefore in accordance with IFRS 15 Revenue from Contracts with Customers.

-An audit was performed on the financial information of the group's significant operating components which, for the year ended 30 June 2023, were located in the United Kingdom.
-The audit for the year ended 30 June 2023 was performed remotely.
+An audit was performed on the financial information of the group's significant operating components which, for the year ended 30 June 2024, were located in the United Kingdom.
+All work was performed by PKF Littlejohn LLP in London.